NimbusInformatics/bdcat-fhir-azure-prototype/README.md

 ## Helper Scripts
 * [fhir_list_all_resources.py](fhir_list_all_resources.py): Lists the resources in a FHIR Server
 * [fhir_post_bundle.py](fhir_post_bundle.py): Posts a bundle JSON file to a FHIR Server
+* [fhir_post_from_directory.py](fhir_post_from_directory.py): Posts JSON files to a FHIR Server that are located in the specified directory
+* [fhir_transform_bundle.py](fhir_transform_bundle.py): Given a JSON FHIR bundle file with POST requests, this script transforms the POST requests into PUT requests, and handles setting the references.
+This was written to be used the the output of synthea-generated FHIR files, so that the ids could be retained.

 ## Helper Configuration Files
 *   [anonymizer-configuration.json](anonymizer-configuration.json): a configuration file used by [FHIR Tools for Anonymization](https://github.com/microsoft/FHIR-Tools-for-Anonymization) to redact or alter fields in FHIR JSON files

 ## Sample Content

+*   [bam_document_reference.json](bam_document_reference.json): an example of a DocumentReference to a BAM file, taken from https://github.com/ncpi-fhir/ncpi-model-forge/issues/23

 ### Synthea FHIR patients
 *   [sample_covid_fhir_juvenile_patients](sample_covid_fhir_juvenile_patients/): synthetic juvenile (age 0-18) COVID patients created using [synthea](https://github.com/synthetichealth/synthea), in FHIR JSON format.
 The files were transformed before intake using the script [fhir_transform_bundle.py](fhir_transform_bundle.py).